querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 ### Problem 5: null

-I wouldn't expect that passing the `null` keyword as a value to an API would actually post the word 'null', but apparently Mastodon's API does that.
+I wouldn't expect that passing the `null` keyword as a value to an API would actually post the word 'null', but apparently, Mastodon's API does that.
+Pass an empty string instead.
 Now you know.

-## Conclusion
+## Build more bots!

-mastodon bots are easy it's nice and you should do it c:
+I don't really have a conclusion to this, but if I were to scrounge one from the depths of literary consciousness, it would be a call to action to build more cool, useful and creative Mastodon bots.

+Mastodon's API is just... really easy to use.
+You don't need to do any jumping through authorisation hoops to get an access token, the usage limits tend to be quite liberal, there's no paywall, and there's no need to even register an account if you're dealing entirely with public data.

+(That said: There is an unwritten rule in the fediverse that content scrapers are not welcome.
+Many Mastodon users value their privacy and [don't take kindly to their posts being copied](https://fossacademic.tech/2022/10/18/notesOnNobreEtAl.html) without explicit permission.)

+{% character variant="angry" %}
+That doesn't mean Mastodon's developer experience is _all_ good, either.
+As noted, the documentation is sometimes lacking, and I've previously had a very hard time getting [the streaming aspects](https://docs.joinmastodon.org/methods/streaming/) of it to work at all.

+The docs say to use it with an `Authorization` header, but neither the WebSocket nor EventSource specifications—the two main ways of interacting with streaming APIs in client JavaScript—support adding headers to requests.

+It boggles my mind how anyone is supposed to work that one out by themselves.
+{% endcharacter %}

+Still, Mastodon is simple enough for all manner of fun little side-projects and it's certainly a nice place to do that kinda thing.
+Dare I say, often nicer than Twitter ever was.

+Anyway, go code cool shit.